 We understand having a periodontal procedure can make some patients nervous.
 We want all of our patients to be comfortable so we do offer three different types of sedation.

 For some patients, oral sedation is more effective in helping with nerves.
 There are several medications that can be prescribed prior to your procedure and are taken the night before or an hour before treatment.
 These medications provide deeper relaxation and sometimes amnesia of the procedure itself.
 These medications are not intended to put patients to sleep, and patients retain their ability to breathe on their own.
-Since the level of sedation with this method is deeper than nitrous oxide, and the effects of the medication can last longer, patients will need escorts to their visits and cannot drive themselves.
+Since the level of sedation with this method is deeper than laughing gas, and the effects of the medication can last longer, patients will need escorts to their visits and cannot drive themselves.

 What is IV Conscious Sedation?

 IV conscious sedation, also known as “twilight sleep,” is a type of anesthesia that is administered intravenously, through your vein.
 During the procedure, a small tube or catheter is inserted into the vein and our periodontists are able to control the amount of sedative needed to produce and maintain a relaxed state.